Biodiversity Net Gain

 With the up and coming Environment Bill, BNG is anticipated to be mandated for most developments in the near future, whilst local authorities are requesting net gain assessments more regularly, which is also in line with their legislative and policy-related obligations to biodiversity.

-Tyrer Ecological Consultants Ltd are fully trained in using the Biodiversity Metric 2.0, including MoRPH appraisal for riverine habitats and are happy to offer this service to all clients who are in need of a BNG assessment!
+Tyrer Ecological Consultants Ltd are fully trained in using the Biodiversity Metric 3.0 and the Small Sites Metric, including MoRPH appraisal for riverine habitats and are happy to offer this service to all clients who are in need of a BNG assessment!

 Get Your Free Quote